-These care tips are for keeping your kalanchoe going for the long haul.
-I had one for 5 years until it just got too leggy & I had to send it to the compost pile.
+These care tips are for keeping your Kalanchoe going for the long haul.
+I had one for 5 years until it just got too leggy and I had to send it to the compost pile.

 Kalanchoes sold in 6″ grow pots usually grow to 12″ tall.
 They’re also sold in 4″ pots as well as in 2″ pots to go into Dish Gardens.

 Yours would enjoy spending the summer outdoors just as long as it’s protected from the hot afternoon sun.
-I live in the Arizona desert where I grow my kalanchoes both indoors & out.
-I have to keep mine on the patio out of the sun completely because the rays are so strong & the sun shines almost every day.
+I live in the Arizona desert where I grow my Kalanchoes both indoors and out.
+I keep mine on the patio out of the sun completely because the rays are so strong and the sun shines almost every day.
 They’d fry in full sun in a few minutes here in summer!

-The more light you give your kalanchoe, the better it’ll look.
-In lower light conditions the flower buds tend to not open & the foliage gets spindly.
-If you have low light & you want a kalanchoe, buy it in as full bloom as you can.
+The more light you give your Kalanchoe, the better it’ll look.
+In lower light conditions the flower buds tend to not open and the foliage gets spindly.
+If you have low light and you want a Kalanchoe, buy it in as full bloom as you can.

 4″ Kalanchoes sitting on a bench in the grower’s greenhouse.
 You can see how glossy & large the foliage is.